sovanp/slack-age-bot/README.md

 # Slack Age Bot

-A simple Slack Bot that calculates age, given the year of birth (yob).
+A simple Slack Bot that calculates age, given the year of birth (dob).

 ## How to Use
 1. Add the Slack Bot to your channel